UB-ES-2025-B1/social-fitness/frontend/API.md

   {
     "user": { "id": "string", "username": "string", "email": "string" }
   }
-  - Authentication token may be delivered via HttpOnly cookie or in the JSON as { token: '...' }
+  - Authentication token is delivered via an HttpOnly cookie or as { "token": "..." } in the JSON response
 - Error response (400/401):
   {
     "message": "Invalid credentials",